Light and strange vector resonances from lattice QCD at physical quark masses

-Any operator with a given set of quantum numbers will generically have nonzero overlap with all finite-volume states sharing those quantum numbers.
+\textit{Spectrum determination} --- Any operator with a given set of quantum numbers will generically have nonzero overlap with all finite-volume states sharing those quantum numbers.
 Relevant examples for this calculation are the vector bilinears:

 where $x = (t, \textbf x)$ is a Euclidean four-vector and each operator is projected to definite spatial momentum $\mathbf{P}$, as shown.
-The total momentum satisfies ${\mathbf{P} = (2 \pi/L) \mathbf{d}}$ where $\mathbf{d} \in \mathbb{Z}^3$ is an integer three-vector.
-Here we have also introduced the Dirac spinor quark fields $u(x), d(x), s(x)$ as well as the spatial-component Dirac matrices $\bm \gamma = ( \gamma_x, \gamma_y, \gamma_z )$.
+The total momentum satisfies ${\mathbf{P} = (2 \pi/L) \mathbf{d}}$, where $\mathbf{d} \in \mathbb{Z}^3$ is an integer three-vector.
+Here, we have also introduced the Dirac spinor quark fields $u(x), d(x)$, and $s(x)$ as well as the spatial-component Dirac matrices $\bm \gamma = ( \gamma_x, \gamma_y, \gamma_z )$.
 In the infinite-volume context, the Dirac matrix ensures that the operator transforms as a component of a spatial three-vector.
-In the finite volume, this can be related to a definite row, $r$, in an irreducible representation (\textit{irrep}), $\Lambda$, of the relevant finite-volume symmetry group.
-The latter depends on the value of $\textbf P$: for ${\textbf P = \textbf 0}$, the group is the 48-element octahedral group with parity, and for non-zero momenta a subgroup thereof.
+In the finite volume, this can be related to a definite row $r$, in an irreducible representation (\textit{irrep}) $\Lambda$, of the relevant finite-volume symmetry group.
+The latter depends on the value of $\textbf P$: For ${\textbf P = \textbf 0}$, the group is the 48-element octahedral group with parity, and for non-zero momenta a subgroup thereof.
 Details of the finite-volume group theory and corresponding operator construction are given in Refs.~\citep{\grouptheoryandops}.